RvLLM: LLM Runtime Verification with Domain Knowledge: Conclusion

 \section{Conclusion}

 In this work, we present the first runtime verification framework \tool for LLMs, which allows the incorporation of domain knowledge.
 To support this, we design a general specification language, \dsl, which enables domain experts to formally encode constraints in a lightweight yet expressive manner, supporting the rigorous verification of LLM behavior.
 We implement the proposed framework as a tool and evaluate its effectiveness on three representative tasks where domain knowledge plays a critical role.
 For each task, we develop tailored specifications grounded in relevant domain expertise.
-Experimental results indicate that \tool effectively leverages expert-defined domain knowledge to enable precise runtime verification of LLMs.
-However, despite its good performance, the current framework suffers from limited expressiveness, restricting its ability to encode more complex domain knowledge and behavioral constraints for LLMs.
-Furthermore, the reasoning mechanism remains limited to a single strategy, as embodied in the forward chaining module.
-Future work will focus on enriching the specification language with additional operators to enhance its expressiveness and investigating the integration of more reasoning strategies.
-This is intended to enable a more nuanced and comprehensive inference process, thereby enhancing overall verification capabilities.
+Experimental results indicate that \tool effectively leverages expert-defined domain knowledge to enable precise runtime verification of LLMs and strike a good balance between TPR and TNR, compared to existing runtime methods.
+However, despite its good performance, the current framework suffers from limited expressiveness by \dsl, restricting its ability to encode more complex domain knowledge and behavioral constraints for LLMs. \pp{Future work will focus on enriching the specification language with additional operators to improve its expressiveness and generalization.}